Yale-BIM/f21-assignments/assignment-3/README.md

 the new file in the `scripts` directory of the shutter_lookat package.
 Edit the name of your node (e.g., in the `rospy.init_node()` function) and any other relevant documentation in your code to indicate that the program implements a virtual camera for Shutter.

-2. Edit your node such that it repeats the steps below every time a new target message is received while the program is running:
+2. Edit your node such that it repeats the steps below every time a new message from the /target topic is received:

     **a.** Compute the target's pose in the "camera_color_optical_frame" frame (as in Part II of this assignment).